MthunziDuze/My-Portfolio/README.md

-# My-Portfolio
+# Demo User App
-Mthunzi Duze Portfolio
+Mthunzi Duze User App

+this app allows one to create a user file, insert update the user details and delete the app